panda1920/twitterImageDL/README.md

 - Setup CI/CD to automatically build/distribute executable
 - Brush up GUI
 - Add functionality to create/delete task scheduler entry
+- Adapt to new twitter APIv2.0
+- Create executable for other systems (maybe)

 ## Building the app locally
 #### Prerequisites